S3 EP7: Emma Doran

 And I had washed my hair as well.
 So I was like, I'm doing really good today.

-Emma, is that not part of the service that they would provide though?
+Emma, is that not part of the service that they would provide, though?
 Is it not a full groom?

-then the hairdresser man was like, will we get you washed?
-And I said, no, I actually washed it this morning.
+And I said, No, I actually washed it this morning.
 This is still damp.

-And then I was like, oh my God, he thinks my hair is greasy.
+And then I was like, Oh my god, he thinks my hair is greasy.
 That's why it's damp.

 You know, because it's that thing where it's just about nearly dry, but there's a few strands that are a bit wet.
+And I was like, Oh my my God, he thinks I'm greasy.

 And I was like, no, no, no, I've washed it this morning.
 So that made me, I felt weird then.

-Here's Here's what I want to know.
+Here's what I want to know.
 Yes.

-So for this glam slam operation,
+for this glam slam operation,

 what is the publication?
 You know what I mean?
-Because if the publication, say we're an interview with the broadsheet, you might want to look quite demure.
+Because if the publication, say, we're an interview with the broadsheet, you might want to look quite demure.
 You know what I mean?
 Yeah.

 You just sitting reading a book, looking out a window or something.
 Is it vape monthly?

-and as soon as the shutter is off vape back in
+And as soon as the shutter is off vape back in

 Yes, but he introduced me to a new drink that I'd never heard of before called the Girlo.
 Okay.

-So I was like, what's a girlo?
-So a girlo is you get a Prosecco glass and you put a half shot of gin in the bottom and then you top it up with Prosecco.
+you get a Prosecco glass and you put a half shot of gin in the bottom and then you top it up with Prosecco and he said his words he said it's like fucking rocket fuel and I was like amazing well yeah yeah it's gin and prosecco like

-That seems to be it, Max.
+that seems to be it mags

-From the way I've heard this, is that an Irish thing?
-Yeah.
-I just turn on.
+from the way i've heard this is that an irish thing yeah i just turn on

 Now that you've explained it back to me, that he was essentially just say, mixing gin and prosecco together, of course, Emma.

-At the time when he was telling me, I was like, Oh my God, you should go at Dragon's Dead.
+At the time when he was telling me, I was like, oh my God, you should go at Dragon's Dead.
 I was like, that's amazing.

 This will really get you going.
 Deborah Meaden wants to have a try.